E-bikes are classified as "electric bicycles". The same rules of the road apply to both e-bikes and human-powered bicycles

 Class 3: An e-bike equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the e-bike reaches 28 mph.

-Class 1, Class 2, and Class 3 e-bikes are allowed on bike paths.
-However, local governments have the authority to restrict the use of ebikes on bike paths.
+E-bikes are allowed on bike paths.
+However, local governments have the authority to restrict the use of e-bikes on bike paths.
 When in doubt, check with your town, city, or county for local rules and regulations.

 On federal, state, county and local trails, e-mountain bike (eMTB) access varies significantly.